lochbrunner/trace_event_handler/README.md

     ]
 )

-# Do you stuff and log it
+# Do your stuff and log it
 # ...

 # Dump the trace to file